Ltcyb/cs180-portfolio/proj6/index.md

 ### proj6: reflection

 I learned a lot on how NeRF works through this project.
 It was fun yet tough to implement, but I did learn more about stereo correspondence and plenoptic functions.
+I think I can also increase my PSNR by changing my model architecture to be Tensored based rather than MLP according to this [paper](https://apchenstu.github.io/TensoRF/).
+I think it is pretty interesting and I probably look into other different architectures and methods to increase PSNR.

 [back to project list](../index.md)